This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your procedure:

 - You may need to have blood tests, urine tests, or x-rays before your procedure.
-Talk to your healthcare provider about these or other tests you may need.
-Write down the date, time, and location for each test.

 The night before your procedure: